 Truthfully assess your current condition before you get started.
 Never do too much too fast, start easy even if it’s just ten-minute walks every other day.

-Kidney March is 100 kilometres, 33(ish) kilometres each day.
-Most of us walk about 5 kilometres per hour.
-At that pace, with breaks, you’ll be on the road for about eight hours a day.
+Kidney March is 100 kilometres.
 Even if you walk often, you’ll still need to do some extra training.
 Train on real terrain – on paved paths and hills of all sizes and distances.

 Kidney March will be special beyond description, so we recommend you take training seriously.
 You won’t want to miss a moment of it because of lack of training.

-Once you have registered for Kidney March you will receive a Marcher Handbook with full details on everything you need to know about training, stretching and more!
+Once you have registered for Kidney March you will receive a Marcher Manual with full details on everything you need to know about training, stretching and more!
 Below are quick tips and basics.